Innovation from the Inside Out

 Some, I'm happy to report, are actually doing something about it.
 Hallelujah!
 They are taking bold steps forward to turn theory into action.

-The challenge for them is the same as it's always been -- and that is, to find a simple, authentic way to address the challenge from the inside out -- to water the root of the tree, not just the branches.
+The challenge for them is the same as it's always been -- to find a simple, authentic way to address the challenge from the inside out -- to water the root of the tree, not just the branches.

-Guess what?
-Systems are not sufficient to guarantee change.
+External systems and protocols are not sufficient to guarantee meaningful change.
 In the words of Oliver Wendell Holmes, "Systems die.
 Instinct remains."

 This is not to say that organizations should ignore systems and structures in their effort to establish a culture of innovation.
 They shouldn't.

 Unfortunately, when the addiction to systems and structures rules the day, an organization's quest for a culture of innovation degenerates into nothing much more than a cult of innovation.

 Organizations do not innovate.
 People innovate.
 Inspired people.
 Fascinated people.
 Creative people.
 Committed people.
 That's where innovation originates -- from deep within the inspired individual who understands that his/her sustained effort is what's required to go beyond the status quo.

 The organization's role -- just like the individual manager's role -- is to get out of the way.
 And while this "getting out of the way" will undoubtedly include the effort to formulate supportive systems, processes, and protocols, it is important to remember that systems, processes, and protocols are never the answer.

 They are the context, not the content.
 They are the husk, not kernel.
 They are the menu, not the meal.

 Ultimately, organizations are faced with the same challenge that religions are faced with.
 Religious leaders may speak passionately about the virtues their congregation needs to be living by, but sermons only name the challenge and remind people to experience something -- they don't necessarily change behavior.